MartinPankraz/ABAP-Developer-Day/student/quest1.md

 ## Provision your workflow orchestrator - Azure Logic Apps

-1. From the [Azure portal](https://portal.azure.com/#home), use the Search bar at the top, search for Logic Apps and click on the Logic Apps under Services.
+1. From the [Azure portal](https://portal.azure.com/#home), use the Search bar at the top, search for "Logic Apps" and click on the Logic Apps under Services.

 <p align="center" width="100%">
 <img alt="Search Logic Apps" src="../img/student/Quest1/SearchLogicApps.jpg"  width="600">